Privacy and data policy

 The audit log

 Every request through Pylo writes one append-only line to an audit log.
-The log records metadata only.
-It never records prompts or responses.
+This log records metadata only.
+It does not contain the content of your prompts or the model's responses.

 Each line stores exactly the following fields: